kabasset/azulero/README.md

 # How to help?

 * [Report bugs, request features](https://github.com/kabasset/azulero/issues), tell me what you think of the tool and results...
-* Mention `kabasset/azulero` when you publish images processed with this tool.
+* Mention myself and/or `azulero` when you publish images processed with this tool.
 * Let me know when you publish images with this tool, I'm curious!

 # Acknowledgements